CreativeUsern/DockIntellihide.app/README.md

 * Snow Leopard ;
 * Lion ;
 * Mountain Lion.
+* Sierra
+* High Sierra

 On Lion and Mountain Lion, with full screen apps, the Dock will hide automatically and return to its previous state when switching to a regular app.

-Note that Lion suffers from [a bug with Launchpad](https://github.com/gjherbiet/DockIntellihide.app/issues/1) that is solved under Mountain Lion.
+Note that Lion suffers from [a bug with Launchpad](https://github.com/gjherbiet/DockIntellihide.app/issues/1) that is solved under Mountain Lion and newer.

 ## License